-The objective of this engagement is to provide an opinion on whether the ICB's Mental Health Investment Standard (MHIS) Compliance Statement has been the properly prepared, in all material respects, based on the criteria set out in the "Assurance engagement of the mental health investment standard 2022/23" published by NHS England.
+The objective of this engagement is to provide an opinion on whether the ICB's Mental Health Investment Standard (MHIS) Compliance Statement has been the properly prepared, in all material respects, based on the criteria set out in the "Assurance engagement of the mental health investment standard 2023/24 - briefing guidance" published by NHS England.

-The planning guidance for 2022/23 issued by NHS England stated that: "The Mental Health Investment Standard (MHIS) will apply to ICBs and continue to be subject to an independent review.
-For 2022/23, the MHIS requires ICBs to increase spend on mental health services by more than ICB programme allocation base growth (prior to the application of the convergence adjustment)."
+The 2023/24 priorities and operational planning guidance issued by NHS England stated that: "The Mental Health Investment Standard (MHIS) will apply to ICBs and continue to be subject to an independent review.
+For 2023/24, the MHIS requires ICBs to increase spend on mental health services by at least ICB programme allocation base growth (prior to the application of the convergence adjustment)."

-ICBs are required to publish a statement after the end of 2022/23 to state whether they have met their obligations with regard to the MHIS, including spend by their predecessor CCGs in quarter 1 (the "Statement").
-The format and content of the Statement should be in line with the specified wording in
+ICBs are required to publish a statement after the end of the financial year to state whether they consider that they have met their obligations with regard to the MHIS (the "Statement").
+The format and content of the Statement should be in line with the specified wording in the Assurance